Maitland Bay Track in Bouddi National Park

 JOIN SYDNEY UNCOVERED

-Subscribe to our newsletter and receive Sydney and NSW related tips and ideas straight to your mailbox!
+Subscribe to our newsletter and receive Sydney and NSW related tips and ideas straight to your inbox!

-The Maitland Bay Track is located in the southern part of the Central Coast, approximately 90 minutes driving from the Sydney CBD.
+The Maitland Bay Track is located in the southern part of the Central Coast, approximately 90 minutes of driving from the Sydney CBD.

 The quickest way to get there from the M1 Motorway is via Woy Woy Road to Woy Woy, followed by Maitland Bay Drive, Empire Bay Drive, Wards Hill Road, and The Scenic Road to the Information Centre.